mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/contributors/mak448a/Stable-Diffusion-Bot)
 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)

-This is an AI image generator Discord bot written in Python.
-It has a chatbot that uses an AI language model!
+This is a completely free AI image generator Discord bot written in Python.
+It has a chatbot that you can ask to draw pictures which uses GPT-3.5!

 This project uses various APIs, which allows it to run on less powerful computers.